MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/voice-channel-manage-phone-numbers.md

 - Verify that you have permissions on the secure columns.
 More information: [Configure permissions to access secure columns](../implement/add-users-assign-roles.md#configure-permissions-to-access-secure-columns)

 > [!IMPORTANT]
 > You can purchase one phone number per tenant for Azure Communication Services via the Azure Portal.
-However, if you'd like to acquire numbers in bulk or request a specific phone number, follow the instructions to create a special number request order [here](https://github.com/Azure/Communication/blob/master/special-order-numbers.md).
+However, if you want to acquire numbers in bulk or request a specific phone number, follow the instructions to create a special number request order [here](https://github.com/Azure/Communication/blob/master/special-order-numbers.md).

 ## View phone numbers

-1. To view the available phone numbers in your organization, go to one of the apps in Dynamics 365, and do the following:
+1. To view the available phone numbers in your organization, go to one of the apps in Dynamics 365, and do the following steps:

       ### [Customer Service admin center](#tab/customerserviceadmincenter)